Shopify/ruby-lsp/jekyll/addons.markdown

 spec.add_dependency("ruby-lsp", "~> 0.6.0")
 ```

-### Testing addons
+### Testing add-ons

-When writing unit tests for addons, it's essential to keep in mind that code is rarely in its final state while the
+When writing unit tests for add-ons, it's essential to keep in mind that code is rarely in its final state while the
 developer is coding.
 Therefore, be sure to test valid scenarios where the code is still incomplete.

 For example, if you are writing a feature related to `require`, do not test `require "library"` exclusively.
 Consider